[keith-snook.info]

 Alternators provide fixed voltage for a wide range of speed and load conditions unlike a dynamo ~ They do not use magnets but have 'field windings' fed by direct current to create a variable magnetic field ~ A voltage feedback regulator changes the field winding current to control the output voltage independent of rotation speed or load

-Pictured is a commonly used 'schematic' of a bicycle dynamo with 2 bulbs ~ LD is the inductance of the fixed iron cored coil and is also the source of a.c. voltage ~ RD is the d.c. resistance of the coil winding ~ The ratio of LD to RD is large so the impedance Z between b and chassis is referred to as 'mainly inductive'
+Pictured is a commonly used 'schematic' of a bicycle dynamo with 2 bulbs ~ LD is the inductance of the fixed iron cored coil and is also the source of a.c. voltage ~ RD is the d.c. resistance of the coil winding ~ The ratio of LD reactance to RD resistance is large so the impedance Z between b and chassis is referred to as 'mainly inductive'

 The dynamo impedance Z is the reactance XL of the inductance LD added to the resistance RD ~ Reactance is the opposition to a rate of change of current through an inductor or capacitor ~ No other components exhibit reactance but all will have an impedance due to elements of L or C like the dynamo or a wire wound resistor

-The schematic above is often used to demonstrate dynamos and other a.c. generators and magnetic pickup cartridges but not correctly because a voltage source in series with the inductor will give an output at d.c. and not a voltage proportional to frequency ~ The schematic on the right is more representative of a dynamo or cartridge where the inductor LD is also the generator
+Nota BeneThe schematic above is often used to demonstrate dynamos and other a.c. generators and magnetic pickup cartridges but not correctly because a voltage source in series with the inductor will give an output at d.c. and not a voltage proportional to frequency ~ The schematic on the right is more representative of a dynamo or magnetic pick–up cartridge where the inductor LD is also the generator but neither indicate if the magnet is the fixed or moving part

 All permanent magnet generators have a maximum current limit ~ From stationary or zero Hz the voltage developed across LD is now modelled as truly proportional to speed of rotation or frequency ~ As frequency increases there is a point where XL=RD+R and the current in R is √0.5 x the current limit

-The current limit is set by physical properties of the generator like the strength and coupling of the magnets and losses in the magnetic path and the coil winding method ~ The frequency where XL=RD+R is also the point where the power in R is half the maximum it can be and is the −3dB frequency referred to when describing frequency and filter responses or more generally transfer functions
+The current limit is set by physical properties of the generator like the strength and coupling of the magnets and losses in the magnetic path and the coil winding method ~ The frequency where XL=RD+R is also the point where the power in R is half the maximum it can be and is the −3dB frequency referred to when describing frequency and filter responses or more generally Transfer Functions

-Reactances XL and XC are measured in ohms Ω and like resistors oppose the flow of current but only alternating current ~ The reactive value of XL increases and of XC decreases with frequency ~ XL∝ƒ and XC∝1/ƒ and the actual values at any frequency are given by XL = 2πƒL Ω and XC = 1/2πƒC Ω but these Ωs do not produce any power
+Reactances XL and XC are measured in ohms Ω and like resistors oppose the flow of current but only alternating current ~ The reactive value of XL increases and that of XC decreases with frequency ~ XL∝ƒ and XC∝1/ƒ and the actual values at any frequency are given by XL = 2πƒL Ω and XC = 1/2πƒC Ω but these Ωs do not dissipate any power

-The white trace below represents the current flowing in the 1Ω resistor R in series with inductor L that has reactance XL=1Ω ~ If the fixed frequency were say 1kHz then the inductance must be 1/(2πƒ)=159µH ~ 0.159 [1/2π] crops up a lot when 'normalising' reactive circuits ~ A capacitor with 1Ω reactance at 1kHz has a value of 159µF
+The white trace below represents the current flowing in the 1Ω resistor R in series with inductor L that has reactance XL=1Ω ~ If the fixed frequency were say 1kHz then the inductance must be 1/(2πƒ)=159µH ~ the value 0.159 [1/2π] crops up a lot when 'normalising' reactive circuits ~ A capacitor with 1Ω reactance at 1kHz has a value of 159µF

 The current through the inductor is in phase with the resistor current ~ Because they are in series ~ but the voltage across the inductor is 90˚ out of phase